AnthonyTsang/js-inline-sdk/README.md

   	'sso_data'			: '48c37dd76116e825f11cc100188bf063',
   	'sso_time'			: '1355371257'

-  	// [OPTIONAL] More settings that you might be interested in 'xd_receiver'			: '/my/own/xd_receiver.html'
+  	// [OPTIONAL] More settings that you may be interested in 'xd_receiver'			: '/my/own/xd_receiver.html'
   }};
   ```
 ### 5. Done!
-  Shall you need further assist, ping us support@oneskyapp.com
+  Shall you need further help, ping us at support@oneskyapp.com